-So if you are the big coffee lover, then this article is sure to speak directly to your coffee heart.
+So if you are a big coffee lover, this article is sure to speak directly to your coffee heart.

 The big question – is coffee healthy?

 The different results are because there is a big difference between how the coffee is prepared and the amount of coffee consumed.